-The lab looks into the institutional, political and economic dimensions of inequality and studies the social mobility and prospects of different social groups.
+The Boris Mints Institute Inequality Lab looks into the institutional, political and economic dimensions of inequality and studies the social mobility and prospects of different social groups.

 Eve Guterman, BMI Fellow